gracoes/little-java/advices.md

 8. If a datatype may have to be extended, be foward looking and use a constructor-like (overridable) method so that visitors can be extended, too

+9. When modifications to objects are needed, use a class to isolate the operations that modify objects.
+Otherwise, beware the consequences of your actions.